josefadamcik/josefadamcik.cz/_posts/2022-06-03-starforged-valenting-session-6.md

 <aside>[Endure stress: -1, resist +spirit=7 vs 8|5: weak hit]
 press on</aside>

 It was quiet in the cockpit.
 I think Kayla was bored by our travels as well.
-We were at the orbit of a tainted planet.
+We were in orbit of a tainted planet.
 Colourful ball covered by giant, sky-breaching fungi.

-According to my database there was supposed to be a settlement.
+According to my database, there was supposed to be a settlement.
 But nobody was answering my calls.
 Complete radio silence.
 It was supposed to be a rather small research station.
 Nevertheless, we could use a little bit of distraction from the boredom of space travel.

 <aside>[explore waypoint +wits=7 vs 8 | 10: miss]
 PtP: a surprising development complicates your quest Action/Theme: Uncover blood</aside>

 As we were descending to the station we could already see it's not in the best shape.
 The place was clearly damaged and breached.
-We landed on one of landing pads near the station.
-Sensors shown that the has a highly toxic atmosphere.
+We landed on one of the landing pads near the station.
+Sensors have shown that the planet has a highly toxic atmosphere.
 I suppose it's all the spores in the air.

 <aside>first outer look: odd orientation
 inner first look: sacred symbol</aside>

 The station was built from prefabricated modules which were placed on some kind of base and connected together.
 Pretty usual for small temporary settlements like this.
-The weird detail was that some of those modules were placed vertically forming small towers and supported by crude structure from iron I-beams.
+The weird detail was that some of those modules were placed vertically forming small towers and supported by crude structures from iron I-beams.

 We suited up, took our pulse rifles and went out to look around.
-The main doors were covered by big piece of sheet metal.
+The main doors were covered by a big piece of sheet metal.
 We moved it away and uncovered the door... covered in blood.

 <aside>[end session]
 At the end of the last session, I complained that the dice were too nice to me.
 As soon as Valentin embarked on the expedition, they decided to be mean.
-I still have to find how to approach those long expeditions narratively.So far it felt a bit dull.
+I still have to find how to approach those long expeditions narratively.
+So far it felt a bit dull.

-At the end, I wanted to use just the one move to quickly explore the waypoint (derelict) and see if we find something interesting.
+The intention behind the last move was to quickly explore the waypoint (derelict) and see if we find something interesting.
 But now I am going to interpret the miss and the "pay the price" result as that they want to investigate what happened and if there might be some survivors.
-This'll trigger bad memories for Valentin and he surely don't want to leave unless he is sure that he is not leaving any survivor behind.
+This triggers bad memories for Valentin and he is not going to want to leave unless he is sure that he is not leaving any survivors behind.

 +1 momentum(1)
 </aside>